josephinelee1234/APCS-Tetris/README.md

 **5/28:** Josephine: Completed left(), right(), and down().
 Added timer to automatically drop pieces and go faster.
 Created a system to make new a piece when the current one can't go down any more.
 Added different colors to differently shaped pieces.

 **5/28:** Alexander: Completed left(), right(), and down().
 Added timer to automatically drop pieces and go faster.
 Created a system to make new a piece when the current one can't go down any more.
 Added different colors to differently shaped pieces.

+**5/31:** Alexander: Completed checkForLine() and dropAboveLines().
+Handled ending the game by stopping piece creation/movement and the text "Game Over" but the board and score are still displayed.